malihanaaz/2-Day-Workshop-On-Phase-Locked-Loop-/README.md

 The SKY130nm technology is used for the implementation of Phase locked loop design using Open source tools Ngspice and Magic.

 # Table of contents
-1. # PLL-introduction
+1. #PLLintroduction
+#pll-introduction
-2. Terms involved
+3. Terms involved
-3. Prelayout Simulations
+4. Prelayout Simulations
-4. Layout Generation
+5. Layout Generation
-5. Post Layout Simulations
+6. Post Layout Simulations

-## PLL-introduction
+## [PLL introduction] (#pll-introduction)

 ffmf
 ffkf